-United States of America Using Pop-up Satellite Tags (PSATs) to track immature adult Atlantic salmon in the Northwest Atlantic To provide information on localized movement patterns of Atlantic salmon off the coast of West Greenland, large scale movement and migration patterns en route to natal rivers in North America and Europe, locations of overwinter residence and depths and temperatures experienced during the 2 nd or 3 rd winter at sea in the North Atlantic.
+Project No. U10 Status: Ongoing Party or relevant jurisdiction United States of America Title of project Using Pop-up Satellite Tags (PSATs) to track immature adult Atlantic salmon in the Northwest Atlantic Objective of research project To provide information on localized movement patterns of Atlantic salmon off the coast of West Greenland, large scale movement and migration patterns en route to natal rivers in North America and Europe, locations of overwinter residence and depths and temperatures experienced during the 2^{nd} or 3^{rd} winter at sea in the North Atlantic.
 These data will be used to evaluate if conditions experienced from September through April are favourable for survival and subsequent spawning escapement.
-The tagging project at West Greenland involves purchasing live Atlantic salmon from local Greenlandic fishers.
+Brief description of research project The tagging project at West Greenland involves purchasing live Atlantic salmon from local Greenlandic fishers.
 Fish are tagged and transported away from the nets for release.
 Tags are programmed to jettison from the fish on April 1 each year.
 The tags then transmit the archived data to satellites and the data are then processed and analyzed.
-Sampling will occur annually during the fishing season, August - October 2010-2014, and sample processing and data analysis of tagging and tracking is expected to continue through 2015.
-Coastal waters off West Greenland 17salmon in 2011, no more than 20 tags in 2012-2014.
-Funding in 2011: 68,000 USD (17 tags) 6,000 USD (travel) 10,000 USD (boat rental) 3,000 USD (misc equipment) 15,000 USD (personnel) 13,000 USD (personner) \$102,000 (USD) or £64,600 (GBP) per annum (public and private funding - 3.2K USD was private funding) Travel costs are partially accounted for in project D1.
-5 Mark Renkawitz Mark.Renkawitz@noaa.gov None
+Dates during which research will take place Sampling will occur annually during the fishing season, August - October 2010-2014, and sample processing and data analysis of tagging and tracking is expected to continue through 2015.
+Area in which research will take place Coastal waters off West Greenland Estimated number and weight of salmon to be retained 17salmon in 2011, no more than 20 tags in 2012-2014.
+Resources Estimated cost of the research project Funding in 2011: 68,000 USD (17 tags) 6,000 USD (travel) 10,000 USD (boat rental) 3,000 USD (boat rental) 3,000 USD (misc equipment) 15,000 USD (personnel) \$102,000 (USD) or £64,600 (GBP) per annum (public and private funding - 3.2K USD was private funding) Travel costs are partially accounted for in project D1.
+Number of participating scientists 5 Name and e-mail address of coordinating scientist in charge of project Mark Renkawitz Mark.Renkawitz@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None